falkaer/the-guide/m1_memory_hierarchies/s3_immediate_gpu_computation.md

 </figcaption>
 </figure>

-As you can see, using fused operators, especially when we are in immediate mode, save us a whole bunch of performance, having 2 transfers instead of 6 makes a big difference.
-The fully fused operator wins by a large margin.
+As you can see, fusing all three operators and now having 2 transfers instead of 6 makes a big difference.
+The fully fused operator wins by a large margin compared to the other GPU versions, but it still needs quite a bit of scale before it can beat the CPU implementation.
 Now, let's start building some graphs!
 _________________

 ## 3️⃣ Setting up to Dispatch Multiple Shaders